cowboydaniel/AI-OS/docs/BUILD_PLAN.md

 5. **Packaging strategy**
    - Decide between native `.deb` packages or Flatpaks for the shell and AI core; document in `packages/README.md`.
 6. **CI hooks (future)**
-   - Add lint/build pipelines that validate packaging manifests and enforce LFS rules for large binaries.
+   - Add lint/build pipelines that validate packaging manifests and enforce LFS rules for large binaries and ensure ISO artifacts stay confined to `artifacts/iso/`.

 ## ISO Build Flow (high level)
 1. Fetch a Linux Mint Cinnamon base ISO.
-2. Unpack the ISO and chroot into the filesystem.
+2. Unpack the ISO and chroot into the filesystem using remastering scripts.
 3. Install AetherOS packages (AI shell, services, assets).
 4. Apply branding and default settings (wallpaper, Cinnamon config, autostart entries).
 5. Repack the ISO with updated boot menu and checksums.
-6. Store the resulting ISO in `artifacts/iso/` (tracked by LFS) and generate a checksum in `artifacts/checksums/`.
+6. Store the resulting ISO in `artifacts/iso/` (tracked by LFS) and generate a checksum in `artifacts/checksums/`; publish signatures/checksums as release assets rather than normal git blobs.

 ## Open Questions
 - Preferred inference runtime for local models (ONNX Runtime, GGML, CUDA-capable options?).